LJ Longtail SEO

 This plugin currently only registers search results from Google, Bing, Yahoo, and Ask.
 It is compatible with both of Googles current referrer information meaning you should always have accurate SERP positioning results.

-Available from the Wordpress Plugin Gallery
+Available from the WordPress Plugin Gallery

 Hey – thanks for such a cool plugin, it’s a really neat idea.
 One little request though – could you provide some hints or a method to style the results, and maybe even an option to display the widget only to admins?
 Thanks again, Roger